 Course Fees: Some academic course offerings require additional course and/or lab fees.
 These fees are assessed to all students enrolled in the course at the end of the Add/Drop period.
-Fees typically range from \$5 to \$300.
+Fees typically range from \$5 to \$300, but may be higher for certain programs (ex.
+Nursing).